 They may not kill as many people as others on this list, but they’ve earned their reputation in bloody encounters worldwide.

-31. Crocodiles – river killers
+31. Crocodiles – River Killers

 A massive crocodile underwater opens its jaws wide, revealing sharp white teeth in a dramatic display.
 The image is taken head-on in clear shallow water.